venetucci/personal-website/_pages/about.md

 featured_image: "/images/alice_no.png"

 ---
 As an undergraduate studying anthropology and urban planning, I was interested in exploring how individual health and wellbeing is often determined by food landscapes, physical surroundings, and access to transportation.
 As a product designer working on contemporary tech products, I became curious about how to apply these frameworks to the digital products humans use on a daily basis.
-I’m interested in how humans move through digital experiences, and how these experiences can augment, harm, or otherwise influence an individual’s non-digital life.
-As an extension, I’m primarily interested in the cultural mechanisms and myths surrounding the production of technology, the ethical impacts of ICTs, and the ways these two topics are unequivocally interconnected.
+After working inside the industry and seeing larger impacts and cultural shifts stemming from the integration of new technologies into societal systems, I became more interested in the connection between the myths and rhetoric surrounding technology, the incentive and cultural structures that guide industry activities, and these end outcomes.

 I will be a PhD student in the [Yale Anthropology department](https://anthropology.yale.edu/) starting in the fall.